Will my private health fund cover blood test costs?

 The cost of the test would be determined by the type of test required and there are many.
 Tip: In cases where a private health fund is contributing, be sure to ask the referring doctor what the expected out of pocket expense, or gap, will be.
 They should be able to at least provide an estimate.
-In the aformentioned rare cases a blood test is not covered, the test cost can range bwteeen bewteen AUD $150 – $1000.00 for the more advanced tests.
+In the aforementioned rare cases a blood test is not covered, the test cost can range between AUD $150 – $1000.00 for the more advanced tests.

 What’s the take-away?
 Don’t expect a free ride as you head down the pathology path.
-Do some research first using the Search tool provided here, but also ask your doctor for advice and don’t be afraid to smaile and ask “Are Blood tests Free for Me?”
+Do some research first using the Search tool provided here, but also ask your doctor for advice and don’t be afraid to smile and ask “Are blood tests Free for me?”

 And remember, TestoChecker® now offer a at-home, 100% contact free hormone testing than ever before.

 Author: Guy Saywell

 Address: Suite 1A, Level 2, 802 Pacific Highway,

 *In rare cases test costs are more than the rebate.
 In this scenario the difference must be paid by the patient.